-'Tis he; slink by, and note him.
+ROSALIND.
+'Tis he!
+Slink by, and note him.

+[ROSALIND and CELIA step aside.]
-I thank you for your company; but, good faith, I had as lief have been myself alone.

-And so had I; but yet, for fashion sake, I thank you too for your society.

-God buy you; let's meet as little as we can.
+JAQUES.
+I thank you for your company but, good faith, I had as lief have been myself alone.
+ORLANDO.
+And so had I, but yet, for fashion sake, I thank you too for your society.
+JAQUES.
+God be wi' you, let's meet as little as we can.
+ORLANDO.
 I do desire we may be better strangers.

-I pray you mar no more trees with writing love songs in their barks.

-I pray you mar no more of my verses with reading them ill-favouredly.
+JAQUES.
+I pray you, mar no more trees with writing love songs in their barks.
+ORLANDO.
+I pray you, mar no more of my verses with reading them ill-favouredly.
+JAQUES.
 Rosalind is your love's name?

-Yes, just.
+JAQUES.
 I do not like her name.

-There was no thought of pleasing you when she was christen'd.
+ORLANDO.
+There was no thought of pleasing you when she was christened.
+JAQUES.
 What stature is she of?
+ORLANDO.
 Just as high as my heart.
+JAQUES.
 You are full of pretty answers.
-Have you not been acquainted with goldsmiths' wives, and conn'd them out of rings?
+Have you not been acquainted with goldsmiths' wives, and conned them out of rings?
+ORLANDO.
 Not so; but I answer you right painted cloth, from whence you have studied your questions.

-You have a nimble wit; I think 'twas made of Atalanta's heels.
-Will you sit down with me? and we two will rail against our mistress the world, and all our misery.
+JAQUES.
+You have a nimble wit.
+I think 'twas made of Atalanta's heels.
+Will you sit down with me?
+And we two will rail against our mistress the world and all our misery.
+ORLANDO.
 I will chide no breather in the world but myself, against whom I know most faults.
+JAQUES.

 The worst fault you have is to be in love.

+ORLANDO.

 'Tis a fault I will not change for your best virtue.
 I am weary of you.

+JAQUES.

 By my troth, I was seeking for a fool when I found you.
+ORLANDO.

-He is drown'd in the brook; look but in, and you shall see him.
+He is drowned in the brook.
+Look but in, and you shall see him.
+JAQUES.

+JAQUES.
 There I shall see mine own figure.